 ● Your dog’s body type.
 Some body types make dogs better hiking partners than others.
 If hiking or backpacking is a regular activity, choosing a dog that is medium-sized or larger is an excellent choice to suit your lifestyle.
 Brachycephalic breeds (flat-faced dogs like Pugs, Shih Tzus, and French bulldogs) have difficulty getting enough air, especially in the heat, which means a long hike could be dangerous for them.

 ● Your dog’s health.
 A dog with health issues, like arthritis or hip dysplasia, wouldn’t make the best hiking buddy.
 You’ll also have to be cautious with dogs who are overweight as they might not be physically fit enough to endure the journey.

 ● Your dog’s vaccinations.
-Make sure that your dog’s vaccinations are up-to-date and ask your vet about any medical preventatives for tick bites, waterborne pathogens, as well as any first aid treatments you might need.
+Make sure that your dog’s vaccinations are up-to-date and ask your vet about any medical preventatives for fleas and ticks, waterborne pathogens, as well as any first aid treatments you might need.
 Let your veterinarian that you hike with your dog and in what regions so they can advise you on any specific infectious diseases to worry about in that area.

 Prepare your dog for the hike

 Even if your dog is in top physical health and has tons of energy, it’s still a good idea to prepare them for a hike, especially if you’re hoping to bring them along on long treks.
 Keep these things in mind before you put on your hiking boots and strap a pack onto your pooch.